wanjinchang/DenseNet-2/README.md

 Misc:
   --random_seed RANDOM_SEED
-                        Seed to ensure reproducibility --load_path LOAD_PATH
-                        Path to pretrained model.
-Should be specified if testing the model
-  --data_dir DATA_DIR   Directory in which data is stored --ckpt_dir CKPT_DIR   Directory in which to save model checkpoints --logs_dir LOGS_DIR   Directory in which Tensorboard logs wil be stored
+                        Seed to ensure reproducibility --data_dir DATA_DIR   Directory in which data is stored --ckpt_dir CKPT_DIR   Directory in which to save model checkpoints --logs_dir LOGS_DIR   Directory in which Tensorboard logs wil be stored